 Today, the U.S. Department of State’s Bureau of Educational and Cultural Affairs recognized New England Conservatory as one of the colleges and universities with the highest number of students selected for the Fulbright U.S. Student Program.
-Fulbright Top Producing Institutions like NEC value global connection and support members of their campus communities to pursue international opportunities.
+Fulbright Top Producing Institutions like NEC value global connections and support members of their campus communities to pursue international opportunities.

 The Fulbright Program is the U.S. government’s flagship international academic exchange program.
 Since 1946, the Fulbright Program has provided over 400,000 talented and accomplished students, scholars, teachers, artists, and professionals of all backgrounds with the opportunity to study, teach, and conduct research abroad.
 Fulbrighters exchange ideas, build people-to-people connections, and work to address complex global challenges.